Most Recent Report

 |Pay quartiles by gender|

-The figures set out above have been calculated using the standard methodologies used in the Equality Act 2010 (Gender Pay Gap Information) Regulations 2017.
+The figures set out above have been calculated using the standard methodologies as set out in the ACAS “Managing Gender Gap Reporting” guidance dated February 2019.

 What is Orbis doing to address its gender pay gap?